 Marim joined the Games institute as UX designer and research assistant.
 She recently completed her Masters in Digital Experience Innovation program at the University of Waterloo.
 With her skills in design and background in science, she is passionate about understanding people’s behaviour then crafting products and experiences that delight and empower them.
 She worked under the supervision of Dr. Nacke on various projects where she helped create intuitive solutions to complex problems.
 Her area of interest is in human centric design, interaction and motion design.

 Kelly was in the process of finishing her undergraduate degree in the Faculty of Environment at the University of Waterloo, with a minor in Theatre & Performance.

 Liu Zhe is a master's student co-supervised by Professor James Wallace from School of Public Health and Professor Daniel Vogel from School of Computer Science.
-Her current research is studying about people's fatigue when interacting with touch-sensitive display walls.

 Through an activity theory approach, Sultan's focus was to understand urban search & rescue teams' activity and training to design game mechanics and interfaces in simulation games.
 The aim of this simulation game was to improve urban search & rescue teams' sensemaking and planning skills.
 Sultan was involved in multiple research areas of HCI including: mixed reality games, serious games, augmented and virtual reality games, gesture based interaction games, and idle games.